Guidance

 Introduction

-The Education and Skills Funding Agency (ESFA) and Department for Education (DfE) collects a variety of data from academy trusts to perform a number of compliance, legal and parliamentary functions.
+The Department for Education (DfE) collects a variety of data from academy trusts to perform a number of compliance, legal and parliamentary functions.
 These cover the preparation of:

 • spending review and HM Treasury requirements

-DfE and ESFA must ensure sector compliance with Academy Trust Handbook accountability and assurance framework.
-As well as offering support to academy trusts that need it.
+DfE must ensure sector compliance with the academy trust handbook accountability and assurance framework, as well as offering support to academy trusts that need it.

 Land and buildings collection tool

-The land and building collection tool (LBCT) is a return that requires academy trusts to tell us about the land it uses.
-This includes how land is occupied and used, for example playing fields and school buildings.
-The LBCT asks for supporting documentation such as leaseholds, annotated site plans and tenancy agreements.
+The land and buildings collection tool (LBCT) is a return that requires academy trusts to tell us about the land it has.
+This includes how land and buildings – for example, playing fields and school buildings – are occupied and used.
+The LBCT asks for supporting documentation, such as leaseholds, annotated site plans and tenancy agreements.

 The LBCT also asks for details about any other leases your academy trust has entered into.
 These are largely at summary level, apart from any vehicle leases or leases that are not listed in our LBCT guidance.